Industruino/libraries/README.md

   * [calibration](#calibration)

 # UC1701
+You can download the library from within the Arduino libraries manager or from [this repository](https://github.com/Industruino/UC1701).
 The Industruino LCD is connected over SPI to the pins D19,20,21,22 (and the backlight to D13 on 32u4 boards and D26 on 1286 boards).
 We suggest you use either of these 2 libraries:
 * our customised UC1701 library (available in this repository): easy to use, relatively small (it is also used in the Industruino pre-installed demo sketches). it is largely compatible with the popular PCD8544 (Nokia screens). familiar syntax:
 ```